 Fold over the dough into half to turn it into semi circle.
 Press or pinch the the sides of bread to seal it properly.
 Using a knife gently make vertical marks on bread.
 We just have to make marks & not cut through the bread.

 Brush some garlic butter on the shaped bread and let it rest for 20-30 minutes for second rise.
 Cover it with a cling film or slightly wet cloth during resting.

 In the meantime, set the oven for preheating at 180 degree celsius for 15 minutes.
 After the resting time, remove cling film from top & bake the bread at 180 degrees for 15 minutes.
 Once the garlic bread is baked brush some more garlic butter on it (optional).

-(Tip: If you are not getting golden brown colour on top, switch on ONLY the top rod at 200 degree celsius for additional 2 minutes.)
+(Tip: If you are not getting golden brown colour on top, switch on ONLY the top rod at 200°C for additional 2 minutes.)

-If you try this recipe & share pics on social media, don’t forget to tag us on Facebook or Instagram or use the hashtag #kuchpakrahahai.
+If you try this stuffed garlic bread recipe & share pics on social media, don’t forget to tag us on Facebook, Instagram or use #kuchpakrahahai.